bueller2298/daggerheart-srd/Session Notes/Session 1.md

 **How do you push through this wave of doubt?
 Do you speak a word aloud, a vow to yourself, or do you channel your resolve into a physical action?
 Describe how you overcome this feeling of unworthiness.**

 Your blade strikes true, slicing the vine in two.
 The tension is broken.
-The phantom melody of Thestle's song fades.
 All that remains is the sound of your own ragged breath and the crackling of the fire.
-You are still Rayvian Goldwind, but you are also something more.
-You are not gilded anymore.
-You are a foundation of resilience, a simple stone.
-And that is enough.